"My friendly, card-carrying cupids! ...They will be roving around the school today delivering your valentines!"

 -- Gilderoy Lockhart (CS13)

-Stocky magical creatures, about knee-high.
+Dwarfs are stocky, humanoid magical creatures, about knee-high.

 - On Valentine's Day 1993, Professor Lockhart employed "surly-looking" dwarfs as cupids with harps and golden wings.
 One ran through a crowd kicking students in the shins until he found Harry, tearing open his backpack before singing a Valentine message from a secret-admirer (CS13).

 - There were "raucous dwarfs" staying at the Leaky Cauldron with Harry after he blew up Aunt Marge and left home in third year (PA4).

 - Hermione mentioned "Snow White and the Seven Dwarfs" as a fairy tale she knew from the Muggle World instead of the Tales of Beedle the Bared (DH7)

 - Snape used a play-on-words with the creatures "dwarf" and "giant" to describe the sizes of two of the potions bottles used in his logic puzzle protecting the Philosopher's Stone:"Third, as you see clearly, all are different size,Neither dwarf nor giant holds death in their insides..."
 (PS16)

 - Faris “Spout-hole” Spavin, who was the longest-running Minister for Magic from 1865 to 1903, was kicked by a Centaur and nearly killed after he told an objectionable joke about ‘a centaur, a ghost and a dwarf walk into a bar’ (Pm).

 From Old English "dweorh" for "very short human"